Tanda, Ambedkar Nagar: Demographics

 According to the 2011 census of India, the Tanda Nagar Palika Parishad had a population of 95,516, of which 49,429 were males while 46,087 were females.
 The population of children in the age range 0-6 was 12,090 which is 12.66% of total population of Tanda.
 The total number of literates in Tanda was 64,736, which constituted 67.8% of the population with male literacy of 71.5% and female literacy of 63.8%.
 The effective literacy rate of 7+ population of Tanda was 77.6%, of which male literacy rate was 81.8% and female literacy rate was 73.1%.
 The Scheduled Castes and Scheduled Tribes population was 7,094 and 3 respectively.
 Tanda had 14597 households in 2011.

 The most commonly spoken languages are Hindi, Awadhi and Urdu.

 Government and politics

 Administration

 As of 2022, Ram Murti Verma from Samajwadi Party is the MLA in the Uttar Pradesh Legislative Assembly representing Tanda constituency of Uttar Pradesh Legislative Assembly.

-Naseem Rehana Ansari Advocate was the chairman of Nagar Palika Parishad Tanda who died during her tenure.
 Lalji Verma, Ex-MLA Ex-minister of Uttar Pradesh Govternment hails from the same constituency.
 Dr. Masood Ahmad was the education minister from Prithvipur village near Hanswar of this region.
-Heera Lal Yadav who is Member of Legislative Council hails from Saslahpur Rajaur village of this area.